High-energy $\pi\pi$ scattering without and with photon radiation: Introduction

 and we can study the soft-photon limit.
 The advantage of these exclusive diffractive reactions is that they are ``clean'' from the experimental side and that we have reasonable theoretical models for them.
 We shall work within the tensor-pomeron model as proposed in \cite{Ewerz:2013kda}.
 There, the soft pomeron and the charge conjugation $C = +1$ reggeons are described as effective rank-2 symmetric tensor exchanges, the odderon and the $C = -1$ reggeons as effective vector exchanges.
 The tensor-pomeron model has been applied to quite a number of CEP reactions \cite{Lebiedowicz:2013ika,Lebiedowicz:2014bea,Lebiedowicz:2016ioh, Lebiedowicz:2016zka,Lebiedowicz:2018eui, Lebiedowicz:2018sdt,Lebiedowicz:2019jru,Lebiedowicz:2019boz,Lebiedowicz:2020yre, Lebiedowicz:2021pzd} which can and should all be studied by the present RHIC and LHC experiments \cite{Adam:2020sap,McNulty:2017ejl,Schicker:2019qcn,Sirunyan:2019nog,Sirunyan:2020cmr,Sikora:2020mae}.
 The next generation LHC experiment \cite{Adamova:2019vkf} should be able to study these reactions in even greater detail, in particular, in the region of low transverse momenta.
 Applications of the model of \cite{Ewerz:2013kda} have furthermore been made to photoproduction of $\pi^{+} \pi^{-}$ pairs \cite{Bolz:2014mya}, a reaction which is also of interest for the LHC, and to deep-inelastic lepton-nucleon scattering at low $x$ \cite{Britzger:2019lvc}.
 In \cite{Ewerz:2016onn} it was shown that the experimental results \cite{Adamczyk:2012kn} on the spin dependence of high-energy proton-proton elastic scattering exclude a scalar character of the pomeron couplings but are perfectly compatible with the tensor-pomeron model.
 A vector coupling for the pomeron could definitely be ruled out in \cite{Britzger:2019lvc}.

-With the present paper we want to start the theoretical study of soft photon emission in exclusive diffractive high-energy reactions in the TeV energy region in the framework of the tensor-pomeron model.
+With the present paper we want to start the theoretical study of soft-photon emission in hadronic exclusive diffractive high-energy reactions in the TeV energy region in the framework of the tensor-pomeron model.
 Our first example will be, for simplicity, pion-pion elastic scattering.
-This is, of course, not easy to study for experiments.
-But, as we shall see, we can in this example compare our ``exact'' model results for photon emission to approximations based on Low's theorem which gives the photon-emission amplitude to order $\omega^{-1}$ and $\omega^{0}$ in the photon energy $\omega$ for $\omega \to 0$.
-We shall show, as an important result, that the term of order $\omega^{0}$, presented in \cite{Low:1958sn}, needs modifications.
+This is, of course, not easy to study in experiments but, as we shall see, we can in this example compare our ``exact'' model results for photon emission to approximations based on the soft-photon theorems of \cite{Low:1958sn, Weinberg:1965nx}.

 Before coming to our present investigations we make remarks on some hadronic processes where photon emission has been studied, frequently using the soft-photon approximation.

 Direct photons (i.e. photons which originate not from hadronic decays, but from inelastic scattering processes between partons) are an important electromagnetic probe of the quark-gluon plasma as created in heavy-ion collisions.
 Since pions are the dominant meson species produced in the heavy-ion collisions, the photon production via bremsstrahlung in pion-pion elastic collisions was found to be a very important source to interpret the data on the direct photon spectra and elliptic flow simultaneously \cite{Linnyk:2013hta,Linnyk:2013wma}.
 In \cite{Linnyk:2013hta,Linnyk:2013wma} the SPA was used and, therefore, the resulting yield of the bremsstrahlung photons depends on some model assumptions.